ChannellingAV - developments and experiments with repurposed devices and video in live presentation

-The idea to work with salvaged motor devices came from my installation and sculptural projects using this kind of material, as well as feeling the need to change my approach to creating and developing sound pieces, performances and presentations.
-Through being able to present the work as it progressed, it became clear that audiences are increasingly intrigued as to what is happening, what they are hearing and what I am doing during a presentation - and I call it this as I feel it is not quite performing, but more a presentation of a project, with me as maybe a conductor or coordinator with the devices rather than a director.
-I am not in control of the collection of motor devices - during a presentation we are working together, responding to each other.
+The idea to work with salvaged motor devices came from my installation and sculptural projects using these materials, as well as feeling the need to change my approach to performance.
+Through presenting the work as it progressed, it became clear that audiences were increasingly intrigued as to what was happening, what they were hearing and what I do during a show.
+I call it a presentation rather than performance as it is more a presentation of a project, with me as a collaborator with the devices, not a director.
+I am not in control of them - I need to work with and respond to them.

 To return to the point, this is a visual presentation.
 The devices move, activated by sounds gathered in all the various locations have been essential in the projects development.
 Each has at least one LED lamp which also illuminates when the device is activated, partly as a test indicator that it is at least receiving a signal and partly as a visual indicator of which device one is hearing the voice or action of.

-Because of this I have received a great deal of feedback, mainly telling me that folk want to see what's happening, and up as close as possible!
-Now, previously I have worked against this desire to want to watch everything that is happening, almost forcing people to only listen by strongly suggesting they close their eyes.
-But I know from working with these characters, that they are very intriguing in their movements and actions, so now have the desire to share this.
+I have worked against showing everything that is happening, almost forcing people to only listen by strongly suggesting they close their eyes.
+But I know from working with these characters, that they are very intriguing in their movements and actions, and they deserve to be seen.

 Zero Cohesion series, Liebig12, Berlin, Germany, June 26th 2022.